smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 tests.

 I want to write easy to understand tests.
-Each test should have enough context so you can learn what is is testing by reading little more than the test body.
+Each test should have enough context so you can learn what is testing by reading little more than the test body.
 You shouldn't need to read the entire file or many surrounding functions to learn what is being tested.